jesperolsson-se/jira-progression-gadget/README.md

 ```

 Open your Jira instance and naviate to `Dashboards`.
 You should now find
-`jira-progression-gadget` in the list of gadgets.
+`Epic progression` in the list of gadgets.

 Should you encounter any problems related to `Atlassian Forge` please refer to
 the official [documentation]((https://developer.atlassian.com/platform/forge))